dcmi/dcap/prior_art/readme.md

 # Prior Art

-Place here links to related prior and ongoing activities in the area of profiles.
+Place here documents from related prior and ongoing activities in the area of profiles.

+There is a [wiki page](wiki/Related-Projects)  with information about related work including links.